blakelymayhall/PKM_TW/Notes.md

 # 01-10-24
 - Intend to migrate to Jira/Rally tonight
 - Finally got the movement where I want it
+- Go into planning/brainstorming phase